tmgleitsmann/Atlas-Search-2.0/README.md

 * Physicality
 * Pace

-The rest of the attributes get passed into the MongoDB Stich Api Query string and is filtered for in DB.
+The rest of the attributes get passed into the MongoDB Stich Api Query string and is filtered for in DB. <br />
+Autocomplete option on searches will trigger an autocomplete query on each keystroke & display the best 6 player options.
+The logic for this can be found in soccer.js.

 **Homepage Preview** <br />
 Initial page render.
 Here you can query a quick search or navigate to Countries, Clubs or Player search pages.